skrysz7/terraform-aws-rds/README.md

 - db_s3_bucket - creates S3 Bucket for RDS backups

 ## Conditional creation
 The following values are provided to toggle on/off creation of the associated resources as desired.
-Default value is true:
+Default value is ```true```:
 ```
 module "db" {
   source = "terraform-aws-modules/rds/aws"